Inventory Shrinkage Guide

-Third-party logistics or 3PL providers are professional fulfillment companies that help ecommerce businesses store inventory in the 3PL’s fulfillment center to pack and ship orders.
-They take precautions to keep your inventory safe and secure while allowing merchants to outsource fulfillment, which is often costly and unproductive to manage in-house.
+Third-party logistics or 3PL providers are professional fulfilment companies that help ecommerce businesses store inventory in the 3PL’s fulfilment centre to pack and ship orders.
+They take precautions to keep your inventory safe and secure while allowing merchants to outsource fulfilment, which is often costly and unproductive to manage in-house.

-Most 3PLs provide transparent reporting and technology to help you control stock levels to precent inventory shrinkage.
+Most 3PLs provide transparent reporting and technology to help you control stock levels to prevent inventory shrinkage.

 Inventory shrinkage management should be a priority for your business.
 With proper inventory control and management, you can account for and prevent shrinkage, no matter the size of your business.